All University Council members, staff members and students, suppliers, partners, contractors and tenants.

 - staff, students, suppliers, contractors, and our key partners

 - recognise their role as stewards of the resources they use

-- take action to minimise adverse impacts on the environment as a result of their activities and
+- take action to prevent and minimise adverse impacts on land, freshwater and marine environments and global climate processes as a result of their activities and

-- protect and enhance the life-supporting characteristics of our world
+- protect and enhance the ecosystems, and life-supporting characteristics of our world

 Principles and policy statements

 In addition to the vision presented above, this document lays out the key principles that the University will follow to achieve our obligations with regard to sustainability:

 Research and innovation towards a sustainable future